Wednesday, October 23, 2024

 _____________________

-Looked from the perspective Industrial engineering has two components: Machine effort reduction and human effort reduction in production processes.
+Looked from the effort perspective, Industrial engineering has two components: Machine effort reduction and human effort reduction in production processes.
 We can call them machine effort industrial engineering and human effort industrial engineering.
 Industrial engineering has many developments during the last 110 years.
+Japanese scientific management and industrial engineering professional developed many innovations which are world class practices today.

 We can list, Taylor's methodology, Gilbreth's motion study and principles of motion economy, Ergonomics or human factors engineering, Job evaluation, Wage incentive plans as important areas of Human Effort Industrial Engineering.